 Follow these recommendations to make sure you’re appealing to all genders in your job ads:

 - Be mindful of gender-neutral job titles.
 The job title you use should never be gender specific – for example: “Businessman” should be “Business Person,” “Craftsman” should be “Artisan,” “Fireman” should be “Firefighter,” “Weatherman” should be “Meteorologist,” “Salesman” should be “Sales Agent.”
-Male-oriented titles can inadvertently prevent women from clicking on your job in a list of search results.

 - Avoid biased language.
 When describing the ideal candidate for a role, job descriptions do lean towards using phrases which contain unconscious bias.
 For example, terms like “Dominate the industry”, “Fearlessly” and “Aggressively” should be removed because they change the tone of the job description.
 You should always look through your job description to replace words that can portray an overall masculine culture and to ensure you attract female candidates as well as male candidates.
 To avoid off-putting wording, focus on skills and your company culture, values and benefits instead.